 The majority of PAKE protocols allow two parties to agree on a shared key based on a shared password.
 Nevertheless, there exist proposals that allow key agreement for more than two parties.
 Those protocols allow key establishment for a group of parties, hence are called Group PAKEs or GPAKEs.
-Examples of such protocols include [ABCP06] and [HYCS15], while the second one proposes a generic construction that allows transferring any two-party PAKE into a GPAKE protocol.
+Examples of such protocols include [ABCP06], while [ACGP11] and [HYCS15] propose a generic construction that allows transferring any two-party PAKE into a GPAKE protocol.
 Another possibility to define a multi-party PAKE protocol is to assume the existence of a trusted server each party shares a password with.
 This server enables different parties to agree on a common secret key without the need to share a password among each other.
-Each party has only a shared secret with the trusted server.
-For example Abdalla et al. designed such a protocol [AFP05].
+Each party has only a shared secret with the trusted server. example Abdalla et al. designed such a protocol [AFP05].